VukMar/deezer-now-playing-card/README.md

 ## Usage
 To use the DeezerCard component in your own projects, you can follow these steps:

-Copy the DeezerCard.js file from the src/components directory of this repository to your project's component directory.
+Copy the DeezerCard.js and DeezerCard.css file from the src/ directory of this repository to your project's component directory.

 Import the component into your React application: